Mina Price Reaches $0.60 (MINA)

-Mina (MINA) traded up 0.6% against the U.S. dollar during the 1 day period ending at 16:00 PM E.T. on November 4th.
-One Mina coin can currently be bought for $0.60 or 0.00001716 BTC on major exchanges.
-Over the last seven days, Mina has traded 2.3% lower against the U.S. dollar.
-Mina has a total market capitalization of $594.01 million and $24.11 million worth of Mina was traded on exchanges in the last day.
+Mina (MINA) traded down 1.2% against the dollar during the 1 day period ending at 18:00 PM E.T. on November 5th.
+One Mina coin can currently be bought for approximately $0.60 or 0.00001698 BTC on exchanges.
+Mina has a market cap of $593.83 million and approximately $38.80 million worth of Mina was traded on exchanges in the last 24 hours.
+Over the last seven days, Mina has traded down 3.3% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.